 Step One: Market Research

 With radio interviews, preparation is key.
 Start by thinking about what you want your radio day to achieve; increase traffic to your website?
 Encourage consumer conversions?
 Promote your event?
 Whatever the reason, the first step to booking a celebrity for a radio day is research.
-It is important to understand who your target audience is and the type of celebrity they would respond best to, in order to make the most of the exposure.
+It is important to understand who your target audience is and the type of celebrity they would respond best to, to make the most of the exposure.

 Step Two: The Hook